MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 I look at the actual interactions

-I run MAP audit instruments on your interaction records — the real conversations your system is having with real users.
-I identify every governance failure, classify the harm, and document it in a finding that can be independently verified.
+I run MAP audit instruments on your interaction records - the real conversations your system is having with real users.
+I identify governance failures, classify the harm where present, and document the finding against the preserved record.

 Delivery